Skip to content

-Seoul provides a stunning venue for you to combine Korean language study with new insights into North Korea and rapidly changing developments on the Korean Peninsula.
+Seoul provides a stunning venue for you to combine Korean language study with exploration of Korea’s role in global events and processes during the 20th and 21st centuries.

 Program Structure